Summer of L.U.C.K. – Deleted Scene

 are available in hardcover (Summer of L.U.C.K. only),

-paperback, and e-book.
+paperback, e-book, and audiobook.

 Order an autographed copy (personalized too!)